Office of Investigations

-Our Program Integrity Division focuses on allegations of intentional diversion of NSF funds and material false statements in information submitted to the Foundation.
+Our criminal and civil investigators focus on allegations of intentional diversion of NSF funds and material false statements in information submitted to the Foundation.
 Intentional diversion of NSF funds for personal use is a criminal act, which can be prosecuted under several statutes.
 NSF awardees are required to notify NSF of any significant problems relating to their NSF awards.
 We encourage awardees to practively contact OIG to discuss issues related to the misuse of NSF funds.
 These communications significantly increase our ability to work with awardees and to conduct timely investigations.

-Our Research Integrity and Administrative Investigations Division focuses on violations of rules, regulations, or policy including allegations of research misconduct (falsification, fabrication, and plagiarism).
+Our administrative investigators focus on violations of rules, regulations, or policy including allegations of research misconduct (falsification, fabrication, and plagiarism).
 Research misconduct erodes the integrity of the research enterprise and strikes at the core of NSF's mission; it is a special focus of investigative efforts within OIG.
 NSF awardees are required to notify NSF when they determine an RM allegation has substance and they proceed to investigation.
 We encourage awardees to contact OIG to facilitate their investigations and to coordinate on these very sensitive issues.

 When investigations uncover systemic concerns or other matters that must be brought to the attention of NSF leadership, we report such matters through Management Implication Reports (MIRs).